 Have you ever noticed an enlarged, twisted vein underneath your skin?
-Don’t worry too much if you have – these veins are fairly common and usually nothing to worry about.
+Don’t worry too much if you have – veins popping out like this is fairly common and usually nothing to worry about.

 It’s always a good idea to learn more about your body and better understand what’s normal and what isn’t.

 That’s why today we’re going to go over some of the reasons why a vein might begin bulging.

 What Causes Veins To Bulge And Is It Bad When Veins Stick Out?